spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-gmessages.md

 # Setting up Mautrix gmessages (optional)

-The playbook can install and configure [mautrix-gmessages](https://github.com/mautrix/gmessages) for you.
+The playbook can install and configure [mautrix-gmessages](https://github.com/mautrix/gmessages) for you, for bridging to [Google Messages](https://messages.google.com/).

 See the project's [documentation](https://docs.mau.fi/bridges/go/gmessages/index.html) to learn what it does and why it might be useful to you.